scipy-lectures/scientific-python-lectures/intro/numpy/array_object.rst

   .. plot:: pyplots/numpy_intro_2.py

-  .. seealso:: More in the :ref:`matplotlib chapter <matplotlib>`
+.. seealso:: More in the: :ref:`matplotlib chapter <matplotlib>`

 .. topic:: **Exercise: Simple visualizations**
    :class: green

-   * Plot some simple arrays.
+   * Plot some simple arrays: a cosine as a function of time and a 2D matrix.
-   * Try to use both the IPython shell and the notebook, if possible.
-   * Try using the ``gray`` colormap.
+   * Try using the ``gray`` colormap on the 2D matrix.

 .. * **3D plotting**:
 ..